 Eptifibatide is intravenously administered and is available in strengths of 0.75 mg/ml and 2 mg/ml.
 The dose of eptifibatide is different in patients diagnosed with acute coronary syndrome (ACS) and in patients undergoing percutaneous coronary intervention (PCI).
 In patients with ACS, it is given immediately after the diagnosis at a loading dose of 180 mcg/kg IV followed by a continuous i.v. infusion of 2 mcg/kg/min.
 The infusion is continued up to 72 hours.
 Pre-PCI, eptifibatide is used as a loading dose of 180 mcg/kg IV followed by a continuous infusion of 2 mcg/kg/min with another 180 mcg/kg IV bolus (double bolus regimen) given 10 minutes after the first one.
 Status post-PCI eptifibatide infusion continued up to 18 hours.
 Kidney clears eptifibatide; a maintenance dose is cut down to 50% in patients with serum creatinine greater than 2 mg/dL and keeping loading dose same as that of a normal kidney function.
 Contraindications to eptifibatide in patients with serum creatinine greater than 4 mg/dL or patients requiring hemodialysis.

-In ACS, eptifibatide is used along with other medications including alteplase, heparin, metoprolol, nitroglycerin, morphine or furosemide.
+In ACS, eptifibatide is a therapeutic option along with other medications, including alteplase, heparin, metoprolol, nitroglycerin, morphine, or furosemide.
 Eptifibatide is chemically incompatible with furosemide, and thus they should not be administered in the same intravenous line.

 The significant side effect of eptifibatide described in the PURSUIT trial was bleeding.
 In most cases, bleeding was mild and occurred at femoral access sites.
 There were more red cell transfusions required in the Eptifibatide group compared to placebo to counteract anemia.
 However, there is increased bleeding following abciximab administration compared to eptifibatide or tirofiban because of rapid reversibility of latter agents.